YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: Previous updates in the current TP transaction mapped to database files associated with replication instance file xxxx, so it cannot make updates to database file yyyy which is associated with replication instance file rrrr.

-Action: Modify the application so all updates in a TP transaction to replicated regions are associated with a single replication instance.
+Action: Modify the application so that all updates in a TP transaction to replicated regions are associated with a single replication instance.

 ------------------
 REPLNOBEFORE